porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 }
 ```
 * To get full Typescript support, change the .js files to .ts
+* Follow the instructions at [Introduction](https://designsystem.porsche.com/v1/#/start-coding/introduction) to get the required npm package
 * Install the Porsche Design System
 ```
 // install with yarn: